Policy on accommodations for Students with Disabilities

 - The student asked to complete the request for accommodations via the following link: Request for Accommodations.

 - The student is asked to provide original documentation of their disability via the Documentation Guidelines outlined within the Request for Accommodations form.
-When the Accommodations Request is received by, it is reviewed within one week and the student is contacted via email regarding the next step in the process of if there is any missing information.
+When the Accommodations Request is received, it is reviewed within three to five business days and the student is contacted via email regarding the next step in the process of if there is any missing information.
 If the request is complete, it is placed on the agenda for the next Accommodations Review Team Meeting. .

-- The Accommodations Review Team consists of the Associate Dean of the Regional and Online Campuses, Director of the Counseling Center, Co-Director of the Center for Neurodiversity, one full-time tenure faculty, and the Director of Accessibility Services.
-This team meets four times per year to review and make decisions on accommodations requests.
+- The Accommodations Review Team consists of the Associate Dean of the Regional and Online Campuses, Director of the Counseling Center, Co-Director of the Center for Neurodiversity, one full-time tenured faculty, and the Director of Accessibility Services.
+This team meets four times per year to review and make decisions for accommodations requests.

-- Once the Accommodations Review Team has made specific recommendations regarding a student’s request for accommodation, the student will be notified within one week.
-At this time the Director of Accessibility Services will send an Accommodations Form to an instructor informing him or her of the accommodations needed in the specific course.
+- Once the Accommodations Review Team has made specific recommendations regarding a student’s request for accommodation, the student will be notified within three business days.
+At this time the Director of Accessibility Services will send an Accommodations Form to an instructor informing them of the accommodations needed in the specific course.
 Examination Instruction Forms are sent with the Accommodations Form if appropriate.

 - Accessibility Services encourages the timely request of accommodations prior to the beginning of the semester to ensure all request are reviewed.
 Accommodation requests can be made and will be accepted and considered at any time.
 Accommodations go into effect immediately after they are approved by Accessibility Services.
 Accommodations are not generally effective retroactively (i.e. before they are approved by Accessibility Services).
 This means, students will not be able to re-do assignments or re-take exams they originally took before they received approved accommodations.

 All students are referred to the Request for Accommodations form found HERE.